mehmetbercan/PyPrecip/README.md

 - Data downloaders for precipitation stations and radar (planned).
 - Preprocessing and feature engineering pipelines.
+- Baseline and advanced AI models for nowcasting.
-- Baseline and advanced AI models for nowcasting/forecasting.
+- Baseline and advanced AI models for forecasting (planned).
 - Evaluation metrics and visualization tools.

 ---